eonil/SQLite3/README.md

 Future Roadmap
 --------------
-If I can make more time, I will add duplication between databases using online-backup API.
+If I can make more time, I will add database duplication feature using online-backup API.